home-assistant/home-assistant.io/source/_components/lupusec.markdown

 {% configuration %}
 username:
-  description: The login username of your lupusec alarm panel.
+  description: The login username of your Lupusec alarm panel.
   required: true
   type: string
 password:
-  description: The login password of your lupusec alarm panel.
+  description: The login password of your Lupusec alarm panel.
   required: true
   type: string
 ip_address:
-  description: The IP-address of your lupusec alarm panel.
+  description: The IP-address of your Lupusec alarm panel.
   required: true
   type: string
 scan_interval:
   description: Scanning interval in seconds.
-Lower that value to get faster responses from your alarm panel but raise the temperatures and ressource usage.
+Lower that value to get faster responses from your alarm panel.
+Default for sensors and the panel is two seconds.
+The rest is getting polled every five seconds.
   required: false
   type: integer
-  default: 2
+  default: 5
 {% endconfiguration %}